apache/nuttx/Documentation/guides/customapps.rst

 Custom Apps How-to
 ==================

-Nuttx comes with a large number of Apps but, most likely, you will want to add your own.
+NuttX comes with a large number of Apps but, most likely, you will want to add your own.

 There are various different options for this depending on your requirements.